artemderkach/STM32F446RE-examples-zig/README.md

 sets up the MSP and the Program Counter (PC) with these values.
 3. `.ARM.attributes`
 `.ARM.attributes` section holding specific instruction arm instructions needed to view them in objdump.
+in case `.ARM.attributes` is removed from binary, disassembly instructions will be shown as invalid ones.
+4. sections of objdump that can be omited:
+- `.comment`
+- `.symtab`
+- `.strtab`

 ## 02_asm_blink
 blinking onboard LED.